Improve MLLM Benchmark Efficiency through Interview: Proposed Method

 \section{Proposed Method}

-In this section, we introduce the proposed MITV Strategy, which is framed as shown in Fig. It consists of three main modules, which are topic selection, interview, and result judgement.
-Firstly, the question selection module selects the difficulty and category of the next question based on the interviewee's response.
-Then the interview module gives the selected question to the interviewee to answer.
-Finally, the result analysis module judges the interviewee's answers and summarises the interviewee's performance for the question selection module's judgement.
-The performance of the interviewees is finally obtained through multiple rounds of interview questions and answers.
+In this section, we introduce the proposed MITV strategy, whose framework is illustrated in Figure \ref{fig:frame}.
+It comprises three main modules: the question selection module, the interview module, and the result evaluation module.
+First, the question selection module determines the difficulty level of the next question based on the respondent's answers.
+Next, the interview module presents the selected question to the respondent for a response.
+Finally, the result analysis module evaluates the respondent's answers, analyzes the correctness of the responses, and ultimately summarizes the respondent's performance with a final score as the final outcome.